 Urinary Tract Infections: What You Should Know

-Wyoming Urology Treats UTIs Across 6 Central Wyoming Office Locations
+Wyoming Urology Treats UTIs at all 7 Locations Throughout Central Wyoming

 A Urinary tract infection, or a UTI, is an infection in the urinary system that is typically found in the bladder.
 Urinary tract infections are more often found in women than men.
 The symptoms of a urinary tract infection can be painful and uncomfortable.
 Physicians usually treat urinary tract infections with antibiotics and sometimes a medication to soothe the pain.